dacohen/dacohen.github.io/_posts/2019-07-28-tracking-the-iss-part-0-prerequisites.markdown

 *Houston, we've had a problem!* Just kidding!
 Orbital anomalies aren't something to be worried about, they're simply a way to measure where in its orbit an object is.
 We measure orbital anomalies as an angle from the pericenter (also called a perigee in the case of Earth-centered systems), which is just the closest point of an orbit to its body.
 Most orbits are elliptical, which means they move closer and further from the object they're orbiting.
 This means that their orbital speed varies inversely, since they have to move faster so their centipetal force balances out the increased gravity.
 This is what keeps an object in orbit.

-Let's say a satelite takes 100 minutes to complete one orbit.
+Let's say a satellite takes 100 minutes to complete one orbit.
 If the orbit was perfectly circular, its speed would be constant, and after 50 minutes, it would have moved 180 degrees around its orbit.
 But if its elliptical, then it may have moved more or less than 180 degrees, since its speed fluctuates over the course of the orbit.

-It's also important to know that the orbital period of an elliptical orbit is determined only by the size of its semi-minor axis.
+It's also important to know that the orbital period of an elliptical orbit is determined only by the size of its semi-major axis.
 This means that a circular orbit of the same radius will have the same orbital period.
 This lets us determine the Mean Anomaly of an orbit.
 If we imagine the orbit is circular, and the object moves at constant speed, we can easily determine its position, by multiplying speed and time.

 The actual position in orbit (with respect to the center of the imaginary circular orbit) is called the Eccentric Anomaly.
-This does not necessarily increase at a constant rate, as discussed above, but it lets us determine the true position of the satelite in orbit.
+This does not necessarily increase at a constant rate, as discussed above, but it lets us determine the true position of the satellite in orbit.

 How do we find the Eccentric Anomaly from the Mean Anomaly?
 Read on!

 ## Kepler's Equation
 You may have heard of Johnannes Kepler and his three laws in school.
 We'll be using all of them in this project.
 For reference, they are:
 1. All planets move in elliptical orbits, with their attracting body at one focus
-2. A line that connects a satelite to its body sweeps out equal areas in equal times
+2. A line that connects a satellite to its body sweeps out equal areas in equal times
-3. The square of the period of any satelite is proportional to the cube of its semimajor axis
+3. The square of the period of any satellite is proportional to the cube of its semi-major axis

 For now, let's talk about the second law.
 From this law, and using a little geometry and trigonometry, we can derive the following equation:
 \\[ M = E - e \sin{E} \\]
 This is known as [Kepler's Equation](https://en.wikipedia.org/wiki/Kepler%27s_equation). \\(M\\) is the Mean Anomaly, \\(E\\) is the Eccentric Anomaly and \\(e\\) is the eccentricity.
-If you know the Mean Anomaly and eccentricity, then you can compute the Eccentric Anomaly and find out the real position of the satelite.
+If you know the Mean Anomaly and eccentricity, then you can compute the Eccentric Anomaly and find out the real position of the satellite.

 For more information on how this is derived, see *Fundamentals of Astrodynamics* by Bate and Mueller, Chapter 4.
 PDFs may be available online.